cfpb/consumerfinance.gov/README.md

 Once the manual is up and running, you should continue by reading the installation and usage sections to understand how to get the full project up and running.

+Alternatively, if for whatever reason you don't want to browse the documentation locally, you can find the manual on the `gh-pages` branch of `cfgov-refresh`.
+It can be accessed at [http://cfpb.github.io/cfgov-refresh/](http://cfpb.github.io/cfgov-refresh/).

 ## Getting help

 Use the [issue tracker](https://github.com/cfpb/cfgov-refresh/issues) to follow the